redscientistlabs/LunarBind/README.md

 }
 ```

-For use with starting Unity coroutines from Lua and continuing only when they are completed, the following technique can be used:
+When you want to start a Unity coroutine from Lua and continue only when the Unity coroutine is completed, the following technique can be used:

 ```csharp
 [LunarBindFunction("TestMethod")]